etelpmoc/arbinet/README.md

 # ArbiNet

-This project is supported by Ethereum Grants Program.
-A paper will be published soon.
+ArbiNet is the MEV detection model that doesn't require knowledge about DeFi smart contracts.

 # Requirements

-mev-detection-bot requires
+ArbiNet requires :

 #### 1. Erigon archive node with support for traces and receipts

-#### 2. MySQL database to store preprocessed transactions
+#### 2. (Not Necessary) MySQL database to store preprocessed transactions.
+- MySQL is only needed when you want to generate training data and test data from scratch.
+- Train and test data is provided in mev-detection/pretrain_models/

 # Environment
 - Ubuntu 20.04.5 LTS